YeeticusPrimed/Omoggle-Cheats/README.md

 The hook scans webpack modules asynchronously in batches of 500 so the page stays responsive while it searches.

-## Notes

-- **Wait for ACTIVE ✓** before starting a match — if you join before the hook is ready the real score will be used
-- The score you set affects both what your opponent sees during the match and the final submitted score
-- Refresh the page if the hook takes more than 30 seconds to activate
-- The panel can be dragged anywhere on screen by clicking and holding the header

 ## Compatibility

 | Browser | Supported |